-- access the data via the Remote Desktop App or the schools Office 365/ SharePoint / Teams account. - Staff should follow the Acceptable use of ICT Policy when accessing any personal data.
+- access the data via the schools Office 365/ SharePoint / Teams account. - Staff should follow the Acceptable use of ICT Policy when accessing any personal data.

 4.2 Processing personal data

 Staff members may need to collect and/or share personal data such as email addresses and telephone numbers as part of the remote learning system.
 As long as this processing is necessary for the school's official functions, individuals won't need to give permission for this to happen.